-Question 1: Maine’s 31st People’s Veto Referendum
+Question 1: Maine’s 31st people’s veto referendum

 Moreover, People’s Veto activists have been much less successful in putting their grievances before voters in the last several decades than they were when the option first became available.
 Nineteen were on the ballot from 1909 through 1941 while the upcoming vaccination law veto will be only the 12th in nearly 79 years.

 However, such votes, narrowly focused on a single issue, are not necessarily a measure of the personal popularity of a law’s public adherents.
-Take the case of the 1958 People’s Veto of a law that added a mere dollar to driver’s license fees – the first increase since 1912 – and seven percent to truck registrations.
-Despite support from Governor Edmund Muskie, nearly 83% of those voting – 106,840 to 22,495 – overturned the law.
-That it was not a personal rebuke to Muskie, however, was borne out by the fact that just six months later Muskie would go on himself to win 61% of the vote in upsetting incumbent U.S. Senator Frederick Payne.
+Take the case of the 1958 People’s Veto of a law that added a mere dollar to driver’s license fees — the first increase since 1912 — and 7% to truck registrations.
+Despite support from Gov. Edmund Muskie, nearly 83% of those voting — 106,840 to 22,495 — overturned the law.
+That it was not a personal rebuke to Muskie, however, was borne out by the fact that just six months later Muskie would go on himself to win 61% of the vote in upsetting incumbent U.S. Sen. Frederick Payne.

-Similarly, Governor Angus King’s position for Gay Rights in a 1998 People’s Veto was rejected – as was his position on a Forest Practices Referendum – in the same year that voters later chose to keep him in office with a 59% mandate that still stands as the highest of any Blaine House aspirant of the last six decades.
+Similarly, Gov. Angus King’s position for gay rights in a 1998 People’s Veto was rejected — as was his position on a Forest Practices Referendum — in the same year that voters later chose to keep him in office with a 59% mandate that still stands as the highest of any Blaine House aspirant of the last six decades.

 Voters unaffiliated with either party — who in Maine make up the largest voting block — may hold the balance of power.